jfischoff/trek/README.md

 `apply` executes the the non-applied migrations (`*.sql` files) in `DIRPATH` together in a single `READ COMMITTED` transaction.

-`apply` returns a JSON list of migrations entries as seen in the example above. *The formatting of `trek` JSON is not shown*.
+`apply` returns a JSON list of migrations entries as seen in the example above.

 #### Errors